Service stripe: United States

-Sleeve stripes are worn only by enlisted personnel.
+Sleeve stripes (known informally as "hash marks") are worn only by enlisted personnel.
 U.S. Army soldiers, U.S. Navy sailors and U.S. Coast Guardsmen wear their stripes on the bottom cuff of the left sleeve, where U.S. Marines wear them at the bottom cuff of both sleeves.
 Since 1953 U.S. soldiers wear them on the left sleeve and Overseas Service Bars on the right one.
 Prior to 1953, Overseas Service Bars were worn on the left sleeve.
 Service stripes are only worn on formal uniforms, and are not seen on work uniforms.

 Navy service stripes come in three colors and they are red, gold, and blue.
 They are 7 inches long and three-eighths of an inch wide for male chief petty officers; male sailors from rates seaman recruit to petty officer first class wear service stripes 5.25 inches long and three-eighths of an inch wide.
 Female navy sailors wear service stripes 5.25 inches long and a quarter-inch wide.
 They are worn two inches above the left sleeve cuff on jackets, and 1.5 inches above the cuff on service dress blue jumpers and the new summer white jumpers.
 On the old-style summer white jumpers they are worn two inches above the cuff.
 Multiple navy service stripes are worn a quarter-inch apart from each other.